paudelgaurav/Learning-Resources/readme.md

   - [ ] [Google Cloud Associate Cloud Engineer](https://youtu.be/jpno8FSqpc8)
   - [ ] [Flutter Course for Beginners](https://youtu.be/VPvVD8t02U8)
   - [ ] [CS22 - Python Data Structures/Algorithms](https://youtube.com/playlist?list=PLtbC5OfOR8aqA6CJwWTRUITgGpUy1Umr3)

-- Literature Books
-  - [X] Crime And Punishment by Fyodor Dostoevsky
-  - [X] Myth = Mithya by Devdutt Pattanaik
-  - [X] The Alchemist by Paulo Coelho
-  - [X] A Hunger Artist by Franz Kafka
-  - [ ] The Idiot by Fyodor Dostoevsky
-  - [ ] The Brothers Karamazov by Fyodor Dostoevsky
-  - [X] The Master and Margarita by Mikhail Bulgakov
-  - [X] Nineteen Eighty-Four by George Orwell
-  - [ ] The Art Of War by Sun Tzu
-  - [ ] Anna Karenina by Leo Tolstoy
-  - [X] Dune by Frank Herbert
-  - [ ] The Picture of Dorian Gray by Oscar Wilde
-  - [X] Harry Potter and the Philosopher's Stone by J. K. Rowling